Data Privacy & Cookie Policy

 Privacy and Third-Party Links

 This Policy applies solely to information collected by our Website and services.
-We may include third-party links on our Site.
+We may include third-party links on our Services.
 These linked sites have separate and independent privacy policies, and we do not have control over and do not review these linked sites.
 We therefore have no responsibility or liability for the content and activities of these linked sites.

 Cross-border Transfer of Information